iaanimashaun/autocdr/README.md

     pip install -r requirements.txt
     ```

-3. **Configuration:** Open the `app.py` file and configure the AWS access key, secret key, and other settings according to your needs.
-Additionally, ensure the pre-trained model files are placed in the appropriate folders, as specified in the code.
+3. **Configuration:** Download pretrained models and ensure they are placed in the appropriate folders, as specified in the code.

 ## App Overview

 The app is built using Flask, a lightweight and efficient web framework.
-It combines HTML templates, CSS, and Python code to create a user-friendly interface for uploading retinal images and visualizing the CDR analysis results.
+It combines HTML templates, CSS, and Python code to create a user-friendly interface for uploading retinal images and visualizing the CDR results.

 ## Usage